Tuesday, October 1, 2024

 We returned to the arrival terminal, and Inna ordered an Uber to take us to the Torel Palace Hotel in Lisbon.

-We checked into Torel Palace Hotel and were taken by our hostess to room #19 in the Blue Building (which also houses the Black Pavilion Restaurant).
+We checked into the Torel Palace Hotel and were taken by our hostess to room #19 in the Blue Building (which also houses the Black Pavilion Restaurant).

 • Appetizer: Tomato & Burrata, Fresh Bread & Butter